tests-always-included/mo/API.md

 Public: Template parser function.
 Writes templates to stdout.

 * $0             - Name of the mo file, used for getting the help message.
+* --fail-not-set - Fail upon expansion of an unset variable.
+Default behavior is to silently ignore and expand into empty string.
 * --false        - Treat "false" as an empty value.
 You may set the MO_FALSE_IS_EMPTY environment variable instead to a non-empty value to enable this behavior.
 * --help         - Display a help message.
 * --source=FILE  - Source a file into the environment before processint template files.
 * --             - Used to indicate the end of options.
 You may optionally use this when filenames may start with two hyphens.
 * $@             - Filenames to parse.

 Mo uses the following environment variables:

+* MO_FAIL_ON_UNSET    - When set to a non-empty value, expansion of an unset env variable will be aborted with an error.
 * MO_FALSE_IS_EMPTY   - When set to a non-empty value, the string "false" will be treated as an empty value for the purposes of conditionals.
 * MO_ORIGINAL_COMMAND - Used to find the `mo` program in order to generate a help message.